Alglucerase

 Alglucerase was a biopharmaceutical drug for the treatment of Gaucher's disease.
 It was a modified form of human β-glucocerebrosidase enzyme, where the non-reducing ends of the oligosaccharide chains have been terminated with mannose residues.

 Ceredase is the trade name of a citrate buffered solution of alglucerase that was manufactured by Genzyme Corporation from human placental tissue.
 It is given intravenously in the treatment of Type 1 Gaucher's disease.
 This was the first drug approved as an enzyme replacement therapy.

 It was approved by the FDA in 1991.
-It has been withdrawn from the market due to the approval of similar drugs made with recombinant DNA technology instead of being harvested from tissue; drugs made recombinantly, since there is no concern about diseases being transmitted from the tissue used in harvesting, and are less expensive to manufacture (see imiglucerase).
+It has been withdrawn from the market due to the approval of similar drugs such as imiglucerase made with recombinant DNA technology instead of being harvested from tissue; drugs made recombinantly, since there is no concern about diseases being transmitted from the tissue used in harvesting, and are less expensive to manufacture.